WGBH/stock-sales-2/app/views/collections/music.md

 ## Medium

-WGBH interviews and musical performances
+Interviews with musicians and musical performances

 ## Long